Nigerian Blogger Reveals How Popular Nigerian Author Raped His Five Daughters

-A Nigerian journalist, Olufemi Gorman, has revealed how an author, poet and novelist, Bayo Adebowale, raped five of his daughters.
+A Nigerian journalist, Olufemi Gorman, has revealed how an author, poet and novelist, allegedly raped five of his daughters.

 "He would remove the bulb in my room and sellotape my mouth...I was only 15.
 I am yet to heal completely.